Gain Student Independence With ➔

 • Alphabet Charts – morning meeting chants, circle the picture that begins with /o/, etc.

-• Letters – These can be cut up and used for alphabetical order, find the letter, or make the words.
-You can have one sheet uncut and then cut up another sheet for them to match with.
-You could also do uppercase and lowercase matching.
+• Letters – These can be cut up and used for alphabetical order, find the letter, or make words.
+You can have one sheet uncut and another sheet cut up for them to match.
+You could also do uppercase/lowercase matching.

 • Sight Words – Like the letters, you can cut one up and have them match the words to another sheet.
 You can also play bingo.